Washington state hospitals scramble to find counterfeit N95 masks, test staffers

 The coronavirus pandemic has stressed supply chains of key protective gear for medical workers, sending demand skyrocketing and prices soaring.
 Fakes have become a big business and spawned global investigations.

-The N95 respirators manufactured by 3M, which are capable of filtering tiny airborne particles such as coronaviruses, have been particularly coveted.
+The N95 respirators manufactured by 3M are capable of filtering tiny airborne particles such as coronaviruses, and they have been particularly coveted.

 Altaras said MultiCare found counterfeit respirators in more than 500 of its clinical departments.
 Altaras said the 3M respirators are among the most popular for MultiCare clinicians because the company offers particular models that fit smaller faces.